SVJayanthi/ChineseCheckersMCTS/README.md

 ### Chinese Checkers GUI
 To run the program, open the GUI file from `ChineseCheckersMCTS\src\MCTSCCGame\GUI.java` in a Java IDE and run the interface to play the Chinese Checkers game.

+### Code Example:
+Sample of simulating the potential outcomes of move.

 ## License
 [GNU](LICENSE)